nicm42/100-days-of-code-v2/log4.md

 **Day 10: 2nd August 2021**
 I started on the CSS and I've done the mobile view, not exactly and minus the active states.
 Although I thought this would be a good one to test out logical properties in RTL, so far I've not used a lot.

+**Day 11: 3rd August 2021**
+I did the desktop view, which didn't involve changing too much.
+And added the box shadow, which is such a pain to work out if it looks the same, just from looking at an image.
+And then I started on the active state, which is a pain.
+I got it mostly done for the mobile view, but it's totally different on the desktop view.